myrrlyn/teslore/README.md

 ## Installing stuff

 Run `bundle install` in this directory to install the required packages.
 You might need the `gcc`, `libxml2`, and `libxml2-dev` packages in addition to `ruby` on cygwin or Ubuntu.
+If `bundle` wasn't found, try `gem install bundler` first.

 ## Rake tasks